-He later admitted I made the much better choice.
+He later admitted I made a much better choice.
 After we arrived at the Nusa’s it was confusing to locate his shoes and when we did find them they had been dumped in a big pile of mud.
 I’m not saying this will happen to your shoes, but it may be worth it to keep your eyes on them.

 I made the effort to keep my sandals on me while on the ferry but failed to bring them inside my guesthouse at night.
 Needless to say, now a few Nusa Lembongan doggies have a pair of $50 leather sandals.
-There are many stray dogs wandering around Nusa Lembongan and they prey on peoples shoes at night.
+There are many stray dogs wandering around Nusa Lembongan and they prey on people’s shoes at night.
 Stash them inside so you don’t walk around shoeless.
 I’m not joking it will happen!

-Prepare for a cold shower
+Prepare for a Cold Shower

 Nusa Lembongan is the most developed of the Nusa Islands, but that still doesn’t mean it’s Bali.
 We listened to many people complain about cold or salt water showers here, and it should be expected with cheaper accommodation.
 If you love your hot fresh water showers make sure you ask your accommodation provider beforehand if they will be provided.

-Consider a day trip to Nusa Lembongan
+Consider a Day Trip to Nusa Lembongan

-Of course you don’t have to stay on the Nusa Islands.
+Of course, you don’t have to stay on the Nusa Islands.
 There are many day tours operating from Bali that will handle all logistics for you and take you to some of the best stops.
 See some of those tour options here.